wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 Variant properties follow a key-value design, where namespace and feature name constitute the key.
 Namespaces are used to group features defined by a single provider, and avoid conflicts should multiple providers define a feature with the same name.
-The character sets for all components are restricted in order to make it easier to preserve consistency between different providers, in particular uppercase characters are rejected to avoid different spellings of the same name.
-The character set for values is more relaxed, in order to permit values resembling versions and version specifications.
+The character sets for all components are restricted to make it easier to preserve consistency between different providers, in particular uppercase characters are rejected to avoid different spellings of the same name.
+The character set for values is more relaxed, to permit values resembling versions and version specifications.

 Multiple values are permitted as a logical disjunction, while different features are treated conjunctively.
 This is